rafael-g-depaulo/obsidian-vault/RPG/R20/Classes/Class - Witch.md

 - **Hex: Ossos de gesso.** The target has -1 Defense, and -1 for each other effect you're concentrating on. *Descrição:* As extremidades do alvo começam a tremer, ele fica pálido e perde o foco.

-- **Hex: Sangue de seiva.** Your first ally each turn that hits the target recovers (your Presence mod.)
+- **Hex: Sangue de seiva.** Your first ally each turn that damages the target while in melee range recovers (your Presence mod.)
 HP, +1 for each other effect you're concentrating on. *Descrição:* O alvo fica desidratado e fraco, como se alguém estivesse espremendo a vida dele.
 Um líquido branco, doce e cheiroso é jorrado das suas feridas recentes junto com sangue, o que rejuvenesce o causador da ferida.

 - **Hex: Anemia Arcana.** The target has -1 to all of their saving throws, -1 for each other effect you're concentrating on.
 O alvo fica com profundas e escuras olheiras, seus músculos desinflam e suas juntas rangem com cada movimento tortuoso.